 A French door feels like the obvious upgrade, and maybe that's the way you'll go -- but you shouldn't rule out bottom freezers, either.
 They aren't typically as fancy or feature-rich as French door fridges, but they still check all of your boxes, and you'll have a much easier time finding a good deal on a great one.

 As I mentioned before, Whirlpool bottom freezers Whirlpool WRB322DMHV bottom freezer I listed above.
-It's a 22-cubic-foot model that comes in black stainless steel for about $1,600.
-We'll compare that with the equally sized Frigidaire Gallery FGHD2368TD, a black stainless steel French door model that retails for $3,300, and also with the Electrolux EW23BC87SS, a relatively new, high-end French door model that retails for $4,450., so let's take a closer look at that
+It's a 22-cubic-foot model that comes in black stainless steel for about $1,600 (or less, if you catch it on sale).
+We'll compare that with the equally sized Frigidaire Gallery FGHD2368TD, a black stainless steel French door model from a year or two ago that's currently marked down to about $2,700 at Best Buy, and also with the Electrolux EW23BC87SS, a high-end French door model that sells from anywhere from $3,500 to $4,500., so let's take a closer look at that

-I recently tested all three in our climate-controlled lab, and didn't find very much separating them as far as performance is concerned.
+When I tested all three in our climate-controlled lab, I didn't find much separating them as far as performance is concerned.
 The Electrolux model had a few hot spots in the door shelves, and the Frigidaire saw its crisper bins affected by the temperature-adjustable drawer beneath them, which I dialed down to the minimum setting during the test.
-Neither are deal breakers.
+Neither of those issues are deal breakers.

-The important point of note is that neither of those French doors outperforms the bottom freezer despite costing thousands of dollars more.
+The important point of note is that neither of those French doors outperforms the bottom freezer despite the difference in price.
 That's pretty typical, both in terms of cooling power and efficiency.
 There are definitely outliers, but most of today's fridges are playing in the same ballpark, regardless of what they cost.
 And again, all three of these are roughly the same size -- 22 cubic feet.

 That leaves features and design as the key differentiating factors.
 The Whirlpool bottom freezer has an ice maker down in the freezer, but it doesn't have one in the door, and it doesn't have a water dispenser, either.
 And, unlike the Frigidaire and Electrolux fridges, it doesn't have a temperature-adjustable pantry drawer.
 It's up to you whether conveniences like that plus the appeal of French door design are worth the markup.
 Other high-end models might substitute in other nifty gimmicks to tempt you -- the autofill water dispensers in certainand models, for instance.